zomars/bolt-public-instagram/README.md

 Instagram
 ======================

 This [bolt.cm](https://bolt.cm/) extension will get raw feed data from Instagram's public API.
-It makes use of [Vinkla's Instagram Package](https://github.com/vinkla/instagram).
+It makes use a modified version of [Vinkla's Instagram Package](https://github.com/vinkla/instagram).

 ### Installation
 1. Login to your Bolt installation